Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Introduction

-Our treatment of LSS growth in coasting cosmologies will be limited to quasi-linear models.
+Our treatment of LSS growth in coasting cosmologies will, in principle, be limited to quasi-linear models.
 Strictly linear models face significant challenges in explaining the shape of the linear matter power spectrum, $P(k)$.
-Notably, $P(k)$ is not monotonic with $k$ and, based on CMB observations, exhibits a maximum at the characteristic length scale corresponding to matter-radiation equality, $k\ped{eq}$ (see \citealt{cit:Planck-power_spectrum} for a visual representation).
+Notably, $P(k)$ is not monotonic with $k$ and, based on CMB observations, exhibits a maximum at the characteristic length scale corresponding to matter-radiation equality, $k_\mathrm{eq}$ (see \citet{cit:Planck-power_spectrum} for a visual representation).
 In the $\Lambda$CDM model, this extremum arises because perturbations of length scales exceeding that of the particle horizon (super-horizon perturbations) evolve at a different rate than those of length scales lying inside the horizon (sub-horizon perturbations) during the radiation-dominated epoch, whereas both super- and sub-horizon perturbations grow at the same rate during the matter-dominated era~\citep{cit:Padmanabhan}.
 The result is that the scale-independent primordial power spectrum produced by inflation is modified in a scale-dependent manner.
-This explanation does not apply to a strictly linear coasting universe, since it experiences uniform expansion throughout its history (without an inflationary period to seed the initial fluctuations) and lacks super-horizon and sub-horizon perturbations due to the absence of a particle horizon.
-On the other hand, the peak in the matter power spectrum is identified based on analyzing CMB anisotropies within the context of the concordance model.
+This explanation does not apply to a strictly linear coasting universe, since it experiences uniform expansion throughout its history (without an inflationary period to seed the initial fluctuations) and lacks horizon crossing due to the absence of a particle horizon.
+Moreover, the peak in the matter power spectrum is identified based on analysing CMB anisotropies within the context of the concordance model.
 Therefore, it is possible that we would not observe a peak if the CMB fluctuation spectrum were constructed using a strictly linear model.
-However, until a model of the fluctuation spectrum is produced for strictly coasting universes, we will not be able to make that determination.
-In contrast, formation of the CMB, its important features, as well as those of the matter power spectrum, can be explained by the same mechanisms as in the concordance model, since the transition to coasting expansion occurs after recombination in quasi-linear models.
-Additionally, given that the available data cover a redshift range of $z \in (0\,,2)$, our results are specifically applicable to a universe experiencing linear expansion within this redshift interval (with linear expansion beginning only at some threshold redshift $z_\mathrm{th}<z_*$, where $z_*$ is the redshift at recombination), without consideration of the expansion history prior to $z=2$.
-Moreover, as our treatment of quasi-linear cosmologies aims to be as general as possible, we will perform consistency tests for coasting models with hyperbolic, flat, spherical geometries, corresponding to curvature parameters ${k=\{-1, 0, +1\}}$ in $H^2_0c^{-2}$ units.